oscarryz/yzc/issues.md

 ## Types.
 Simplify Array type or types for that matter

-It uses an expression which currently is the same expression (or almost) as the first element probably there could be some other way
+- ~~It uses an expression which currently is the same expression (or almost) as the first element probably there could be some other way~~

-Probably well get there when we start doing declaration statements.
+- ~~Probably well get there when we start doing declaration statements.~~
+- ~~Arrays~~
+- Dictionaries
+- Bocs

 ## Change Boc type to expression
 But first simplify types.
 Do I need a type struct? (kind)